parutger/polkadot-basic-notification/README.md

 passed to an arbitrary number of `Reporter`s for delivery.
 The `Reporter`s are essentially the transport mechanism, i.e. how you want to be notified.
 Current implementations are:

-1. Matrix, using `matrix-js-sdk`.
+* Matrix, using `matrix-js-sdk`.
-2. Email, optionally supporting GPG encryption as well.
+* Email, optionally supporting GPG encryption as well.
-4. Console, for use in for log aggregators
+* Console, for use in for log aggregators

-## How to use
+## Configuration

-You need to provide one configuration file to the program, which specifies 3 things:
+You need to provide one configuration file to the program, which specifies these things:

 1. which accounts you want to monitor.
 2. which chains you want to monitor.